nicallen-exd/edn/EDN_CONCEPT.md

 **Enumeration exposure.** During the window between attachment and policy enforcement, devices can discover their neighbors.
 ARP requests, IPv6 Neighbor Discovery, mDNS, DNS-SD — all leak information about what exists on the segment.
 An attacker who gains a foothold can map the network before any firewall rule fires.

-**Residual reachability.** When a user's privileges change — they leave the company, change roles, or trigger a security event — their device often retains network adjacency until someone manually intervenes.
+**Residual reachability.** When a user's privileges change, they leave the company, change roles, or trigger a security event, their device often retains network adjacency until someone manually intervenes.
 The identity system knows the user is gone; the network doesn't.

 **Audit ambiguity.** Network admission decisions are scattered across RADIUS logs, switch configs, firewall rules, and DHCP leases.
 There's no portable, signed, tamper-evident record of *why* a device was allowed onto a segment at a specific time.

 Zero Trust has addressed these gaps at the application layer.
 We authenticate before accessing apps.
 We enforce least-privilege on API calls.
 We log everything.

-But at layer 2/3 — the network fabric itself — we're still running the same attach-then-filter model we've used for decades.
+But at layer 2/3, the network fabric itself, we're still running the same attach-then-filter model we've used for decades.

 ---